-The source area is preliminary positioned at a location with a default distance to the target.
-Source area and target area can then be shifted independently until the result matches your expectations.
+After creation source area and target area can be shifted independently until the result matches your expectations.
 An arrow helps to tell source from target area.

 Use the shape specific controls to adjust its size, its border width, and other attributes.